aPR0T0/Eklavya-Copter-Control/Installations.md

     6. source /opt/ros/noetic/setup.bash
     7. gedit ~/.bashrc
 ```
-###  After gedit you should add 'source /opt/ros/noetic/setup.bash' at the end of the file and then save it
+###  After gedit you should add `source /opt/ros/noetic/setup.bash` at the end of the file and then save it
 * If you face a problem like
 ![Error faced]()